vjitra58/Eccomerce/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
-My name is **Abhishek Singh**, I have created this tutorial to teach MERN Stack for free on YouTube.
+My name is **vikas kumar**, I have created this prooject to learn MERN Stack.

 # Prerequisite